Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score. The question is, what’s considered a major credit card?

 Unlike the average major credit card, a store card is usually quite easy to get approved for.
 The requirements are much more relaxed and the credit scoring models take this into account.

-If a mortgage broker was evaluating your loan application and looking at your credit report, I don’t think he would be too impressed if all you had on there were store cards (versus credit cards from respected major banks like Chase, American Express, etc).
+If a mortgage broker was evaluating your loan application and looking at your credit report, I don’t think he would be too impressed if your entire credit portfolio was comprised of store credit cards (versus major, general use credit cards from respected major banks like Bank of America, Capital One or American Express).

 The lesson?
-If the rewards and benefits are decent and justify having an account with them there is nothing wrong with having one or two retail store cards.
-But it’s also advised to have some major credit card accounts, as well as installment credit (like bank loans, car loans, etc.) as well to optimize your credit over time.
+If the rewards and benefits are decent and justify opening a credit account there is nothing wrong with having one or two retail store cards.
+But it’s also advisable to have a few general use credit card accounts, as well as installment credit, such as a car loan, in order to optimize your credit over time.
+This is because the credit scoring models place weight on not just the total amount of credit but also values different types of credit.

 What should you start with?

-It’s a catch-22… major card companies are the best to have, but also harder to get.
-So how do you get one if you’re just starting out?
+Unfortunately, it is a classic catch-22… major credit cards are the best cards to have but also more difficult to attain.
+So, how do you get one if you’re just starting out?

 A beginner with little to no credit history probably won’t be approved for a mid-tier or high-end card.
 However, you should have a good shot at qualifying for these cards for fair credit history.